na-na-hi/renget/archive/hostfreellamas.md

 ------ | ------ | ------ | ------ | ------ | ------
  **VRAM required** | 8GB for 8k context | 16GB for 8k context | 24GB for 3.4k context | 24GB for 16k context thanks to GQA | 48GB for 16k context

 b.
-Go to https://huggingface.co and choose a model, pick the ones with GPTQ suffix, they're meant to be run on full GPU with exllama.
+Go to https://huggingface.co and choose a model, pick the ones with GPTQ or exl2 suffix, they're meant to be run on full GPU with exllama.
 - ggml/gguf also works.
 Oobabooga already supports llama.cpp loader.
 It supports CPU/RAM inference with GPU offloading.
 The prompt processing mechanism is different than exllama, slower on new prompts, faster on cached prompts => ggml is better for self-service if you swipe/regenerate often.
 - (New) exl2 models can only be be loaded with exllamav2.
 These models have dynamic quants so you're no longer stuck with 4 bit GPTQ.
 - Model ranking: https://rentry.org/ayumi_erp_rating - automated rating, grain of salt needed.